kestraa/javalin-demo/README.md

 gradle run
 ```

 PS.
 You must provide a token to make requests.
-The token can be any value on **Authorization** header, like exemple below:
+The token can be any value on **Authorization** header, like example below:

  ```shell script
 curl -X POST --url http://localhost:8080/user \